web analytics

 The Confederation carries out the referee training and development programs.
 BWF will conduct the training seminars and courses to ensure all the participants have sufficient knowledge of badminton rules, equipment, players, etc.

 All the potential referees are being trained and assessed by the National Badminton Associations.
-Referees who complete the training, are knowledgeable, and have good experience will be further assessed to become internationally referees who are BWF Accredited or Certified.
+Referees who complete the training, are knowledgeable, and have good experience will be further assessed to become international referees who are BWF Accredited or Certified.

 The referee of the competition has the authority to choose the qualified candidates to join the Refereeing team.
 The retirement age for a badminton referee is at age 65.